krab777/Test-Tasks-July-2023-/README.md

 ## What is Cucumber?
 - Cucumber is a software tool that supports behavior-driven development
 - Cucumber use Gherkin language as a parser
-- It supports various language liks Java, JavaScript, Ruby & Python
+- It supports various language like Java, JavaScript, Ruby & Python
 - Cucumber is free to use

 ## What is BDD?